 The discoveries came as insurgents unleashed a string of attacks that killed at least nine Iraqis and wounded 21.
-They included four suicide car bombs — one of which targeted interim Prime Minister Ayad Allawi's convoy — and a roadside explosion in the capital, police said.
-Allawi escaped unharmed, his spokesman said.
+They included four car bombings — one of which targeted interim Prime Minister Ayad Allawi's (search) convoy — and a roadside explosion in the capital, police said.
+Allawi escaped unharmed, they said.

-Another blast sent smoke billowing over Baghdad's heavily fortified Green Zone (search), home to the Iraqi government and foreign embassies.
+Another blast sent smoke billowing over Baghdad's heavily fortified Green Zone, home to the Iraqi government and foreign embassies.
 It was not clear what caused that explosion.

-On Wednesday, interim President Jalal Talabani (search) did not say when or where the 50 bodies were pulled from the river, but he said all had been identified as hostages.
+Interim President Jalal Talabani did not say when or where the 50 bodies were pulled from the river, but he said all had been identified as hostages.

 "Terrorists committed crimes there.
 It is not true to say there were no hostages.
 There were.
 They were killed, and they threw the bodies into the Tigris," Talabani told reporters.
 "We have the full names of those who were killed and those criminals who committed these crimes."